franciscpitthan/Methods_Quant_Fin/README.md

   This is a repo for educational purposes, I plan to update it to cover materials about pricing, risk valuation, and forecasting.
 The topics are loosely inspired by Paul Wilmott's book *on Quantitative Finance* (together with his 'baby brother' *introduces Quantitative Finance*) and CQF's Program.
 It is suplemented by academic papers, topics covered in Yves Hilpisch's *Python for Finance* book, classes I followed at Coursera and DataCamp, and additional packages I've found useful.

-  I also plan to include examples of applications using open sourced data.
-For the moment, I am working with credit card data to predict default probability using data available at Kaggle.
-Future updates will be based on fraud analysis, ETFs, and options.
+  I also plan to include examples of applications using open sourced data. **UPDATE:** I am currently working on an appendix of pandas & numpy for data wrangling, this will be included shortly (TBD).
+Future updates will also be based on exploratory data analysis and the integration with BI softwares.
+Moreover, through the use of Kaggle databases, I plan to cover other topics in risk modeling, management, and prediction.

   If you found any typos/errors, or if you have any comments/suggestions, feel free to reach me (franciscopitthan at gmail.com).